My lockdown knee pain recovery

 After the strength tests, James advised me to avoid resting positions such as standing with my knees locked straight and to optimise my desk setup using a footstool.

 He also showed me a set of exercises for me to do at home to start building my strength.
-He prescribed them on an app called Telehab, which was really easy to download and use at home.
+He prescribed them on the Bodyset app which was really easy to download and use at home.
 You can watch demonstrations of all the exercises to make sure you’re doing it right and record any pain or difficulty levels for James to review as you go.
 If I did get stuck, James reassured me he’d be there to help with any questions I had.

 In the interest of putting a stop to my knee pain once and for all, I signed up for a course of 6 physiotherapy treatment sessions.
 Each time we met, James would ask me how I was getting on, refer to the app and make sure that what we were doing was pushing me in the right direction.